zendframework/zf2-documentation/docs/languages/en/modules/zend.http.request.rst

 **getPost**
    ``getPost($name = null, $default=null)``

-   Return the parameter container responsible for post parameters or a single post parameter
+   Return the parameter container responsible for POST parameters or a single POST parameter

    Returns ``string``, ``Zend\Stdlib\ParametersInterface``, or ``null`` depending on value of ``$name`` argument.